oneshhh/NetSkopos/README.md

 ---

-## 🧪 Simulated Behavior
+##  Simulated Behavior

-All log data and alerts are generated randomly using Python scripts to resemble real-world IDS logs.
+All log data and alerts are generated randomly using Python scripts to resemble real-world SIEM logs.
 These include:

 - **Brute Force Attempts**
 - **DDoS Traffic Spikes**